Lionsgate Films: Further acquisitions

 On April 1, 2015, according to Deadline, Lions Gate announced it has created its new label, Lionsgate Premiere.
 This new label will handle up to 15 releases a year, targeting young audiences at theaters and digital outlets.
 The new label, part of the company's diversification effort, will incorporate Lionsgate and Summit Entertainment titles and then specialize in "innovative multiplatform and other release strategies" to reach "affinity audiences with branded content and targeted marketing."
 Marketing and Research SVP Jean McDowell will handle marketing, with distribution to be run by Adam Sorensen, who currently manages Western Sales.

 On May 2, 2016, according to Deadline Hollywood, Lions Gate announced it has teaming with eight international companies to launch the GlobalGate Entertainment consortium.
 GlobalGate will produce and distribute local-language films in markets around the world.
 Lionsgate said Monday it has partnered with international entertainment executives Paul Presburger, William Pfeiffer and Clifford Werber to launch GlobalGate.

-Drake returned in October 2017 as Liongate's film group chairman.
+Drake returned in October 2017 as Lionsgate's film group chairman.
 The company laid off staff for theatrical marketing and publicity in its New York office, and moved to end its participation as a partner in CodeBlack Films in January 2019.
 The cut backs were due to the failures of Robin Hood, and the comedy The Spy Who Dumped Me.
 In June 2019, Hulu and FX picked up show rights to Lionsgate films released in 2020 and 2021.

+In mid-2019, Lionsgate bid for a 49% stake in Miramax from Qatari company beIN Media Group.
+This would have given Lionsgate worldwide distribution rights to the studio's 700 film library, as well as the rights to create future films based on Miramax properties.
+Lionsgate were considered a strong contender due to their familiarity with the Miramax library from previous temporary distribution deals.
+However, in September 2019, it was announced that Lionsgate had dropped out of the bidding, with the 49% Miramax stake eventually going to ViacomCBS (now known as Paramount Skydance), who paid $375 million for it.

+In 2022, Adam Fogelson joined the Motion Picture Group as vice chair, after leaving STX Entertainment, reporting to Drake.

+Post-spin-off

+In December 2023, Lionsgate closed its acquisition of Entertainment One (now Lionsgate Canada), another Canadian-founded studio business.
+In Spring 2024, Lionsgate's film and studio businesses (including Lionsgate Films) was spun-off into the newly formed Lionsgate Studios.

+On June 17, 2024, it was announced that Lionsgate will distribute Francis Ford Coppola's independently made $120 million sci-fi epic Megalopolis in North America (albeit without a marketing deal) after almost every distribution company in the United States declined due to its unconventional storytelling being difficult to promote, with a release date for the film set on September 27, 2024.
+Lionsgate had previously partnered with Coppola for the re-releases of his past films such as The Conversation (1974), Apocalypse Now (1979), One from the Heart (1982) and The Cotton Club (1984).